marydeeonline/marydeeonline/README.md

-- 👋 Hi, I’m @Mocheera
+- 👋 Hi, I’m Mary Dee
 - 👀 I’m interested in: art, languages, and the environment.
 - 🌱 I’m a web designer and marketer based in the North of England.